naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - By then Nuremberg became a key symbol for the Nazis, This along with its role as a center of war production led to massive Allied bombing which flattened most of the city.

 - After the war, the US Army held a victory parade there and blew up the swastika which was behind the reviewing stand.
-The trials of the Nazi war criminals were deliberatley held in the city.
+The trials of the Nazi war criminals were deliberately held in the city.

 ---